sheepreak/movies-bdd-ddd/README.md

 [X] Implement a first BDD test using cucumber, like creating a movie

-[ ] Implement the case where this test works by implementing through domain and repository
+[X] Implement the case where this test works by implementing through domain and repository

+[X] Write second BDD test for a get endpoint

+[X] Implement

 ## Notes